 The Housing Authority has several scattered site locations in the city.
 All total the Authority manages 224 units, of which about 60% are occupied by elderly tenants.
 At the time of the survey the Authority units were 100% occupied.
 The Authority has a waiting list that is 8 to 10 months in length.
-The estimate is that about 24 applicants are on the list for a 1BR, 11 for a 2BR, 3 for a 3BR and 0 for a 4BR.
-Source: Ms Shauna Dodd, 6/29/10
+The estimate is that about 24 applicants are on the list for a 1BR, 11 for a 2BR, 15 for a 3BR and 0 for a 4BR.
+No negative impact is expect as "there still unmet need for elderly housing".
+Source: Ms Shauna Dodd, 3/27/17